oslabs-beta/KafOpticon/README.md

 1. **Set Up Your Kafka Cluster for Monitoring:**

-   - For configuring your own Kafka cluster to be monitored using KafOpticon, refer to the `docker-test` folder in the repository and the `run docker test` instructions below.
-   - Ensure that your Kafka cluster exposes Prometheus-readable metrics data.
+   - For configuring your own Kafka cluster to be monitored using KafOpticon, ensure that your Kafka cluster exposes Prometheus-readable metrics data.
      This is crucial for KafOpticon’s Prometheus container to connect effectively.
    - For more information on setting up JMX Exporter, visit the